I. DEFINITION, SCOPE

 • The indication and role for adjuvant and neo-adjuvant therapy in melanoma and skin cancer patients

-• The complications and toxicity of each type of therapy and their management
+• The mecahnisms of action, complications and toxicity of each type of therapy and their management

 • The risk–benefit ratio for treatments

-• The use of molecular, Immunohistological, and imaging markers for monitoring the success of therapy/side effects.
+• The use of molecular, immunohistological, and imaging markers for guiding the treatment choice and for monitoring the success of therapy/side effects.

-All knowledge should be at the optimal level, according to the European guidelines of best practice valid at the date.
+Theoretical knowledge should be updated, according to the European guidelines of best practice valid at the date.

 Practical skills to be acquired during training: